The Gilded Palace of Sin: Influence

 Like Sweetheart of the Rodeo, The Gilded Palace of Sin was not a commercial success.
 To date, the RIAA has not certified it gold.
 However, its impact on popular music has grown over the years, influencing, for example, the Eagles.
 During the 1980s, the New Traditionalist movement in mainstream country music was influenced by The Gilded Palace of Sin, with artists such as Travis Tritt, Vince Gill, Alan Jackson, Clint Black and Randy Travis.
 Today, The Gilded Palace of Sin continues to influence the alternative country movement, often referred to as "alt-country."
 Bands like Uncle Tupelo, Wilco, Son Volt, Whiskeytown, and the Jayhawks, as well as such musicians as Dwight Yoakam, Lucinda Williams, Emmylou Harris (Parsons' one-time singing partner), and Steve Earle all have recorded music that bears traces of The Gilded Palace of Sin.
-Non-country artists like Elvis Costello have cited the album as a particular favorite, with Costello covering several cuts during his career; similarly, Dinosaur Jr. have covered the song "Hot Burrito #2" on their album Green Mind.
+Non-country artists like Elvis Costello have cited the album as a particular favorite, with Costello covering several cuts during his career; similarly, Dinosaur Jr. covered the song "Hot Burrito #2" on its album Green Mind.
 In the liner notes for the 1997 reissue, Sid Griffin wrote that while Gilded Palace only sold 50,000 copies, "...like the first album by the Velvet Underground, it would seem everyone of those 50,000 went out and formed a band inspired by what they'd heard."

 For years, the album was never reissued in its entirety on compact disc in the United States.
 However, in 2000 the complete album was reissued as part of a two-disc set, Hot Burritos!
 The Flying Burrito Brothers Anthology 1969–1972.
 In 2002, a new mastering was issued on a single-disc release Sin City: The Very Best of the Flying Burrito Brothers, which packaged The Gilded Palace of Sin with its successor, Burrito Deluxe, as well as a few outtakes from the same period.

-In 2003, the album was ranked number 192 on the Rolling Stone list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list.
+In 2003, the album was ranked number 192 on the Rolling Stone list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list and dropping to 461 on the 2020/2023 revision.
 In 2013, the album was ranked number 99 on Rolling Stones list of "The 100 Best Debut Albums of All Time".
 The album was included in the 2014 Rolling Stone list of the "50 Rock Albums Every Country Fan Should Own".
 It was ranked number 620 in Colin Larkin's All Time Top 1000 Albums, 3rd Edition (2000).

 Reissues

 In early 2017, independent record label Intervention Records released a 180-gram vinyl reissue of The Gilded Palace of Sin.
 The reissue was remastered by Kevin Gray, using a 1/2" safety copy of the original master tapes and includes an "old-style" jacket featuring the original album artwork printed by Stoughton Printing.
 In late 2017, it was reissued on hybrid SACD by Intervention Records.
-A standard reissue of the album on vinyl was released worldwide on January 29, 2021.
+A standard reissue of the album on vinyl was released worldwide on January 29, 2021, by Universal Music Enterprises.